saugatsn/PINN-Heat-Equation/readme.md

 # Physics-Informed Neural Networks for the 1D Heat Equation

-Learn how neural networks can solve differential equations by encoding physical laws directly into the loss function.
 This implementation tackles the 1D heat equation from multiple angles: solving it with known parameters, discovering unknown parameters from data, predicting beyond training boundaries, and quantifying prediction uncertainty.

 ## The Problem